 Nicaraguan style steak, or Churrasco, is a quick-cooking steak with a marinade that creates an incredibly unique flavor profile.
 A thin steak is traditionally used, so you can throw your appetizer steak on the grill just before your guests arrive and have the skewers ready to be munched on while the main event is sizzling over the fire.

-Churrasco is a common term throughout the cuisine of Latin America and even can be found in Spain and Portugal.
-However, each region has a slightly different meaning to the term ranging from an event, to a preparation method, to an actual cut of meat.
+Churrasco is a common term throughout the cuisine of Latin and South America and even can be found in Spain and Portugal.
+Each region has a different meaning to the term, ranging from the whole grilling experience, to a specific preparation method, to an actual cut of meat.

-In Nicaragua, churrasco refers to a thin beef steak that is grilled, then sliced thin, against the grain, and served with a traditional chimichurri sauce of chopped parsley, garlic, oil, and other seasonings.
-The steak is often marinated in the same chimichurri that it will be served with to give it an extra punch of flavor.
+In Nicaragua, churrasco refers to a thin beef steak that is grilled, then sliced thin, against the grain.
+This steak is typically served with chimichurri sauce, a condiment originating from Argentina.
+The traditional Nicaraguan version of chimichurri combines chopped parsley, garlic, oil, and other seasonings.
+Their steak is often marinated in the same chimichurri that it will be served with to give it an extra punch of flavor.